Khanguye/HeartDiseaseByCounty_ML/README.md

 ![ERD_Heart_Disease.png](model/diagram/ERD_Heart_Disease.png)

-The primary key which binds all the source data together is State Code, a two letter abbreviation for each state joined with the respective counties.
-Parent Table State holds Name, Code and we have Primary table Heart_Disease_Mortality_State_Counties (which holds mortality rate per 100,000), Features_State_Counties (which holds most of the features), Population_State_Counties (table which holds population).
-The raw data files have the features the model is investigating, and the heart disease rates by state.
+The two primary keys which bind all the source data together are  State Code, a two letter abbreviation for each state, and County Name.

-The foreign key relationship is not shown in the ERD to show how the data is related but in SQLite we didn't add the foreign key to avoid data voilation.
+Parent Table "State" holds Name, Code.

+Second Table "Heart_Disease_Mortality_State_Counties" holds mortality rate per 100,000, which was then classified into four levels: 1, 2, 3, 4.

+Third table "Features_State_Counties" holds most of the features.

+Fourth table "Population_State_Counties" holds population data.

 ## Machine Learing

 ### Pre-processing
-The data, stored locally using SQLite, is loaded into a jupyter notebook after connecting the database.
+The data stored in SQLite is loaded into a jupyter notebook after connecting the database.
 The dataframe is read-in using SQL given it is the base language of the data engine.

 Next, some data scrubbing takes place.
 This includes investigating using boxplots and removing outliers if deemed necessary (Average_Traffic_Volume) for instance, searching and removing null values or replacing with zeros.

 Next, target values and feature dataframes are established.
-In this project's case "level" is the target value.
+In this project, mortality "level" is the target value.
 Each county is assigned a heart disease mortality level, caluclated using quartiles.
 Meaning the counties with the lowest levels of heart disease mortality are assigned a level of 1, and the highest quartile a level of four.
 Our model will attempt to predict which level a county belongs to using a testing dataset after being trained.

 ### Splitting in training and testing sets